 How to use the string method with tomatoes.

-- Run a string, wire or board between 2, 8′ high stakes.
+- Run a wire, pipe or board between two 8′ high stakes.
 You can also use string in a pinch.

 6. Continue to remove suckers and twirl once a week until the end of summer.